 The resignation by a Director is not subject to acceptance by the Board.
 The resignation of a director shall take effect from the date on which the notice is received by the company or the date, if any, specified by the director in the notice, whichever is later.
 (Section 168 of the Companies Act, 2013)

 1. Directors intending to resign?

 1.1 The Director intending to resign shall send notice in writing to the Company.
 They are to intimate the Registrar, about their resignation, by way of filing form DIR-11.
-However, a recent change has been introduced by Companies (Amendment) Bill, 2017 (yet to be notified) whereby filing of DIR-11 optional in the hands of the Resigning director, but for disputed matters it is recommended that Directors should file DIR-11.
+However, MCA vide its notification dated 07.05.2018, have made Filling of DIR-11 optional in the hands of the Resigning director, but for disputed matters it is recommended that Directors should file DIR-11.

 1.2 Non-Resident (NR) Directors: A NR Director can authorize specified persons to execute and file DIR-11 (form for informing the Regulator about his resignation).
 He need not file (and sign) himself.
 A NR director may authorize a Company Secretary in practice or any other Resident director of the company to sign Form DIR-11 and file the form on his behalf (Rule 16 of Appointment & Qualifications of Directors Rules).